 Experimental studies have shown that lung injury is likely to occur shortly after brain damage.
 After a brain injury, breathing patterns can easily be assessed using plethysmographs, a non-invasive solution.
 When further insights into the lungs are needed or when the assistance of a ventilator is required, comprehensive respiratory mechanics measurements can be acquired using invasive approaches such as the forced oscillation technique.

 Our EEG analysis module allows the analysis of EEG morphology with time-synchronized video for behavioral verification.

 Automated sleep scoring allows for further behavioral analysis through sleep staging that can be overlaid on signal screen.
-FFT spectral information can also be overlaid on the signal screen to observe changes between epoch.
+FFT spectral information can also be overlaid on the signal screen to observe changes between epochs.

 With automated seizure detection, users can define seizure parameters and allow the software to identify points.
 Spectral analysis is displayed in a pop-up screen for further analysis on variable time intervals.

 Heatmaps allow for easy identification of changes in signal over time or across leads that could be related to disease, activity or incoherence across various leads or brain regions.

 McGuire, M. J., Gertz, S. M., McCutcheon, J. D., Richardson, C. R., Poulsen, D. J. Use of a Wireless Video-EEG System to Monitor Epileptiform Discharges Following Lateral Fluid-Percussion Induced Traumatic Brain Injury.
 J. Vis.
 Exp.
 (148), e59637, doi:10.3791/59637 (2019).